Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 Implementation

-In EYFS and KS1 children use the Read, Write Inc (RWI) programme to teach children how to read and embed phonics.
+In EYFS and KS1 we use the Read, Write Inc (RWI) programme to teach children how to read and embed phonics.
 It is a tried and tested programme and takes a systematic and structured approach to teaching phonics.
 This system has been shown to be a quicker and more efficient way for children to learn to read words on a page fluently and accurately.
 It also helps them greatly with their spelling.
 This phonics approach involves children working in small groups to learn new sounds in an organised way.
 Pupils are assessed every half term and regrouped to make sure their learning is at an appropriate level.
 Children in early years and KS1 also take part in guided reading sessions where they have the opportunity to enjoy and discuss a range of books.

 Using the RWI phonics program we teach children to: